michaelficarra/MooTools-StringScanner/README.md

 ### matches(pattern)
 *Note: Ruby equivalent: `match?`*

 Checks if a scan of the given pattern would succeed without advancing the scan pointer.
-Returns the length of the string matched on successful match, null otherwise.
+Returns the length of the String matched on successful match, null otherwise.

 	ss.reset()					// #<StringScanner 0/13 @ "abc12...">
 	ss.matches(/[a-z]+/i)		// 3